ayandhokle/Azure-Sentinel-SOC-Lab/README.md

 - Detect threats using built-in ML Fusion rules and UEBA (User and Entity Behavior Analytics)
 - Write custom KQL hunting queries for proactive threat detection
 - Automate incident response notifications using Logic Apps playbook
-- Use Microsoft Copilot for Security to summarize and triage incidents

 ---